SELF ADVOCACY FOR DIAGNOSIS:

-2. Additional documents: If you are seeing a new provider, find out if you can email your Appointment agenda, Medication list, Current symptoms and health issues, and Past Medical History in advance.
-Bring extra copies to the visit.
+2. Additional documents - If you are seeing a new provider, find out if you can email your appointment agenda, medication list, current symptoms and health issues, and past medical history in advance, whenever possible.
+Bring multiple printed copies to the visit.

-Current Medication List, including supplements and over the counter medications: Include doses, number of times/day.
-Include drug allergies/ adverse reactions on the bottom.
+3. Current medication list, including supplements and over the counter medications - Include doses, number of times/day.
+State drug allergies/ adverse reactions on the bottom.

-Past Medical History: Include dates or approximate age
+5. Past medical history - Include dates or approximate age

 Illnesses and other health conditions